lambdaclass/zk-avail-da/README.md

 # ZKSync Era Integration with Avail DA

-This project aims to export data from [ZKSync Era](https://github.com/matter-labs/zksync-era) to [AvailDA](https://www.availproject.org/da), facilitating interoperability between the two blockchain ecosystems.
+This project aims to export data from [ZKSync Era](https://github.com/matter-labs/zksync-era) to [AvailDA](https://www.availproject.org/da).

-## How it works?
+## How it Works

-We need to run three nodes and the DA server:
+To achieve interoperability, the project requires setting up three nodes and a DA server:

 - **Avail DA node**: Official client for the Avail blockchain.
 - **Avail light node**: DA light client which listens on Avail network for finalized blocks.
 - **Avail light Bootstrap node**: Bootstrap node for Avail light client.